 Under the Smoke-Free Ontario Act, no drivers and their passengers can smoke tobacco or vape any substance in a car or other motor vehicles if a passenger is 15 years or younger.
 No one in a motor vehicle that is being driven or will potentially be driven can consume cannabis in any manner.
 Those with a medicinal cannabis document can only consume edible cannabis in a motor vehicle.

 Is smoking or vaping allowed on sidewalks?

-- within a 20 metre radius of the grounds of a community recreational facility or school is located within a bus shelter
+- Within a 20 metre radius of the grounds of a community recreational facility, playground or school.

 How do I submit a complaint regarding this By-law?